elykin/Space-Game/README.md

 Python 3.11
 Pygame

-Clone the repository and run space_fucker.py to start playing!
+Clone the repository and run space_fucker.py to start playing, pussy!